Carpet vs Hardwood: The Comprehensive Guide to Flooring

 Generally, vinyl flooring is considered to be a durable flooring option, this is because of the many properties that they have to keep them resilient against water, staining and heavy use.

-Due to the materials used in creating, laminate flooring is quite resistant to scratching and marks left through general use.
+Due to the materials used in the creation, laminate flooring is quite resistant to scratching and marks left through general use.
 If damage to the surface does occur cosmetic repairs can be carried out, although how effective they are will depend on the extent of the damage & the expertise of the repairer.

 Similarly, to vinyl flooring, the durability does depend on the quality of the laminate flooring you opt for.
 For example, some lower quality versions will wear a lot quicker in appearance over time.
 Generally, laminate floorings will last for around 10 years.